CiscoDevNet/AppD-Cloud-Kickstart/README.md

 Cloud Kickstart showcases these capabilities.
 The project consists of a collection of build, deploy, and provisioning assets; sample application; and instructions to aid in the delivery of the workshop.

 Customers, partners, and sellers are free to leverage these materials and gain valuable hands-on experience monitoring cloud native applications using AppDynamics.

+This same content can also be delivered as community or corporate WebInners.

 ## Workshop Delivery Approach